slonopotamus/WindowsDualsenseUnreal/README.md

 ## 📖 About the Project

-This is an Unreal Engine plugin that enables native communication with DualSense™ (PlayStation 5) and DualShock 4® (PlayStation 4) controllers on systems.
-It exposes the unique features of each controller, such as Haptic Feedback and Adaptive Triggers of DualSense, through an easy-to-use Blueprint and C++ function library.
+Built with a cross-platform architecture, this Unreal Engine plugin provides a unified solution for integrating DualSense™ (PlayStation 5) and DualShock 4® (PlayStation 4) controllers.
+It delivers native support on PC while being architected for easy compilation across other Unreal Engine platforms, including PlayStation®.
+This asset provides direct API access to the complete feature set of each controller, including the revolutionary Haptic Feedback and Adaptive Triggers of the DualSense™.
+All features are exposed through a clean and well-documented function library for both Blueprint and C++.

-The goal is to bridge the gap left by generic controller support, giving developers direct access to the features that make Sony controllers so immersive.
+Designed to bridge the gap left by generic controller support, this asset empowers developers to implement the high-fidelity, immersive feedback that makes Sony's controllers unique.

 ## ✨ Features
 * 🏗️ **Extensible Multi-Platform Architecture**: Its flexible design enables compilation across all Unreal Engine platforms.
 Supporting new hardware is as simple as implementing the connection interface.